 - Size: 16 x 12 inches

-Take a closer look at the James Dean Tin Sign, as well as LOTS of other James Dean quote signs.
+Take a closer look at the James Dean Tin Sign.

 The Nine Chris Consani Posters bundled in a set (pictured above) would be the ideal way to get a jump on your own collection.
 If you aren’t familiar with Consani’s work, let me assure you this – they are pure joy and unlike anything you’ve ever seen.

 This set would be a gorgeous way to bring the fun of the Golden Age of Hollywood into your own home – they’d also make pretty darn amazing gift ideas for other fans of Marilyn, Humphrey, James, and Elvis.

 Click through the link or picture for more information.

 The rare James Dean Bobblehead shown here is a limited edition collectible.

 He’s available on Amazon – just click through the picture or link for more information.

 I would love, love, love to cover our Christmas tree with stars from the Golden Age of Hollywood, as well as characters from Classic TV.
 The only problem is, a lifetime of Christmas ornament collecting already produces a very full Christmas tree.

 The only option is clear… a second tree!
 I have the spot picked out – right next to my computer desk.
 This way I can look at my beloved stars of yesterday as I work all day.
 Problem solved.